mapbox/mason/README.md

 2. Add scripts for building and publishing your package.

-    Each package must have the following two files: `script.sh` and `.travis.yml`.
-Copy these two files from a previous version of your package.
+    Each package requires a `script.sh` file.
+Copy this file from a previous version of your package.
+(Note: `.travis.yml` files are no longer needed with GitHub Actions.)

     If no previous version of your package exists, it is recommended to copy a simple package that has mostly boiler plate code: